 PB4Y-2S 1945 = Anti-sub radar added.

 PBY Catalina - 7-9pChwMFb/Am; two 900hp P&W R-1830; span: 104'0" length: 65'2" v: 178 range: 2115.
 Isaac M Laddon et al. Won USN nod in competition with Douglas XP3D-1 flying boat.
 3,281 were built on five different production lines as the world's most-produced of its kind1,853 flying boats and 1,428 amphibians.
 Remaining in service until Jan 1957 in the Naval Reserve.
 The legend of the "Black Cats" was born when some were painted flat black to fly night operations in the Pacific, performing recon and rescue, mine laying, and dive bombing and torpedo attack missions using star navigation.
 USN squadron VP-52 between Nov 1943 and June 1944 destroyed or damaged 16 Japanese ships with what was our first "stealth" aircraft, as they were nearly impossible to see flying low at night.
 Production also by Naval Aircraft Factory as PBN Nomad export models, Canadian Boeing as PB2B, and Canadian Vickers as OA-10 (for USAAF).
-Canadian licensed manufacture as Canso.
+Canadian licensed manufacture as Canso, of which 3,281 were built.
 SEE ALSO 28; civil use in the post-war era was equally varied and legendary.

 XPBY-1 1937 = POP: 1 , rebuilt and redesignated from prototype XP3Y-1 after it demonstrated its potentials in setting a new world's seaplane record by flying 3,443 miles in 34h:45m from the Canal Zone to Alameda CA 10/14-15/35 (p: LtCdr Knefler McGinnis).